techidaily/site-win11-tips/source/_posts/edge-off-your-windows-11-desktop.md

 ## 3\.
 How to Uninstall Microsoft Edge Beta, Dev, or Canary Channel Builds Using the Settings App

  Unlike the stable version, removing a preview build of Microsoft Edge is relatively simple.
 You can uninstall it just like any other app.
-Here's how to do it using[Windows 11 Settings app](https://www.makeuseof.com/windows-11-settings-whats-new/) .
+Here's how to do it using [Windows 11 Settings app](https://www.makeuseof.com/windows-11-settings-whats-new/) .

 1. Press**Win + I** to open the Settings app.
 2. Navigate to the**Apps** tab and click on**Installed apps** .